KGHALAMB/AirStage/documents/APISpec.md

     2.1 Get Open Performers - /catalog/performers/ (GET)

-    Retrieves all available performers that can be booked.
+    Retrieves all performers that can be booked.

          Returns:
          [